chrplr/gohello/README.md

 Remarks:

-- remember to replace `chrplr` by your own github username remote repository name on the seconde line of code below.
-Use `git remote rm git@github.com:"/chrplr/gohello.git` if you have added my repo by mistake.
+- Remember to replace `chrplr` by your own github.com username remote repository name on the second line of code below.
+Use `git remote rm git@github.com:"/chrplr/gohello.git` if you have added my repository by mistake.

-- Next time you make changes to the library's source code, you will use `git add ...`, `git commit ...` and `git push` to publish the new version on github.
+- Next time you make changes to the library's source code, you will use `git add ...`, `git commit ...` and `git push` to publish the new version on github.com

 ## Importing the module in another project